Should You Transition From COTA to OTR? The Pros and Cons of Making The Leap

-Are tou thinking about making the transition from COTA to OTR?
-You’re not alone!
+Are you thinking about making the transition from COTA to OTR?
+You’re definitely not alone!

-One of the most common questions I see in OT Facebook Groups is something along the lines of:
+One of the most common questions I see in Occupational Therapy Facebook groups is something along the lines of:

-Seeing this so frequently, I wanted to compile common responses and things to think about for those of you who have this question on your mind.
+Seeing this so frequently, I wanted to compile the most common responses and things to think about for those of you who have this question on your mind.

-Like with a lot of major life decisions, there are pros and cons to weigh.
+Like with most major life decisions, there are pros and cons to weigh.

 The pros and cons in this post come from many online discussions from COTAs exploring the prospect, COTAs that have transitioned to OTRs, and from COTAS who have decided against it.